Austinuc/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 3-print_numbers.c | Prints the numbers from 0 to 9
 4-print_most_numbers.c | Prints numbers from 0 to 9 except 2 and 4
 5-more_numbers.c | Prints the numbers from 0 to 14 ten times
+6-print_line.c | Draws a line in the terminal